t1oluwani/StudyAI/README.md

 # StudyAI

 # TODO
-- undo the data > str > ast > data to just data > data "server.py and transcriptionService.js"
 - Use transcript for prompt
 - Function for responding to chat
 - Frontend stuff, make looks nnice